eado/tanzania/README.md

 # tanzania

-A website, no description needed.
+A website to advertise a fictional service project to Tanzania.

-Actually, a website to advertise a fictional service project to Tanzania.
+Homemade HTML and CSS.

-Home-rolled HTML and CSS.
+It's still got some bugs; you can help out by adding issues.